richardcavell/BASICloader/README.txt

 The output of BASICloader will therefore look like the old "type-in" programs from 1980s computer magazines.

+The input file must be a machine language program.
+It can be a plain binary, a Dragon DOS file or a Commodore 64 PRG file.
+Dragon and PRG formats specify the start location, and the Dragon format specifies an exec location as well.
+If you input a Dragon or PRG file, BASICloader will read and use the specified locations.

-If your input file is in the PRG file format, the start location will be read from that file.
-Otherwise, if you do not specify a start location, it defaults to a value that is sensible for the target machine.
+If you do not specify a start location, it defaults to a value that is sensible for the target machine.
 The exec location defaults to being equal to the start value.

 You can read more about the command line options in the file Options.txt, and you can read about technical information in Technical_info.txt